Pay £1, get up to 50p off most Pret & Starbucks drinks EVERY time

 - Paul – 50p off.
 Paul offers 50p off when you bring your own cup.
 It sells Paul branded plastic reusable cups for £3.50 (or a glass KeepCup for £11.95), but you can use your own instead.

 - Leon – 45p off.
 While Leon uses biodegradable cups, you'll get 45p off when you bring yours.
-It can be from any brand, but Leon sells its own branded bamboo cup for £10.
+It can be from any brand, but Leon sells its own branded glass KeepCup for £15.

 - Greggs – 20p off.
 If you bring your own cup, you’ll get 20p off any hot drink.
 Greggs also sells its own branded cups for £2, and you’ll get a free hot drink in it when you buy one.
 If you join Greggs rewards you’ll receive more offers, such as a free birthday cupcake.
 See our Birthday Freebies page for more free birthday treats and discounts.

 - Pure – 50p off.
 Bring your own cup to London-based café and coffee shop Pure and you'll get 50p off hot drinks.
 Branded reusable cups cost £9.95, and Pure says it will give you one free drink when you buy one.

-- Crosstown Doughnuts – 20p off.
-If you bring your own cup, you'll get 20p off any hot drink.
+- Crosstown Doughnuts – 30p off.
+If you bring your own cup, you'll get 30p off any hot drink.
 It sells branded cups for £16, but you can use any.
 You can also pick up a loyalty card if you're buying any of its drinks or doughnuts (including vegan options) and get a free drink or doughnut on your eighth visit.

 - Ground espresso bars – 50p off.
 If you're in Northern Ireland, you can bring your own cup to Ground espresso bars to get 50p off with any cup.